staujd02/Pi-RFID-Video-Player/README.md

  - videoEngine.pyw
     - *This script launches the video player using the MPR121 for interactive video control.*
  - videoEngineGPIO.pyw
-    - *This script launches the video player using GPIO pins as substitutes for the MPR121 capacitive touch sensors.*
+    - *This script launches the video player using GPIO switches as substitutes for the MPR121 capacitive touch sensors.*

 ### There are three info files.